jmpfar/clangd-wheel/README.md

 [![PyPI Release](https://img.shields.io/pypi/v/clangd.svg)](https://pypi.org/project/clangd) [![License](https://img.shields.io/pypi/l/clangd)](https://github.com/jmpfar/clangd-wheel/blob/main/LICENSE.md)

-This project packages the `clangd` utility as a Python wheel, supplying the `clangd` binaries for use of python projects or alternatively as an easy mean to install cross-platform statically-linked packages of the utility.
+This project packages the `clangd` utility as a Python wheel, supplying the `clangd` binaries for use of python projects or generally as cross-platform statically-linked packages of the utility.

 The wheel can be used when you need to interact with a C/C++ [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol) server.
 For example, in static analyzers such as [clangd-tidy](https://github.com/lljbash/clangd-tidy).